rebootuser/LinEnum/README.md

 Thanks to @roo7break for the above reporting functionality

 # Notes:
-LinEnum_sh.sh should be used for /bin/sh shell as search capability within 0.4 version is not working as expected (/bin/bash compatibility only)
+LinEnum_sh.sh should be used for /bin/sh shell as search capability within 0.4 version is not working as expected (/bin/bash compatibility only).

 See CHANGELOG.md for further details